($541) Moving from Jersey City to Philadelphia

 When is the cheapest time to move from Jersey City to Philadelphia?

-Because most people are moving from Jersey City to Philadelphia in the spring or fall, you can often catch discounts by moving in the summer or winter.
+Because most people are moving from Jersey City to Philadelphia in the spring or fall, you can often catch discounts by moving in the winter.
 Read our guide on moving discounts to learn more.